Instance Insights: Install Success Rate

 Feb 16, 2023

-For the purposes of this examination, we’ll discuss a hypothetical Kubernetes application that end users install in their own environment, either in a shared cluster or in a purpose-built cluster designed to host only that application.
-We won’t make any assumptions about how the Kubernetes cluster is created, including cases when a vendor includes a Kubernetes installer as part of their application.
+For the purposes of this exploration, we’ll discuss a hypothetical Kubernetes application that end users install in their own environment, either in a shared cluster or in a purpose-built cluster designed to host only that application.
+We won’t make any assumptions about how the Kubernetes cluster is created and we’ll even include cases where a vendor includes a Kubernetes installer as part of their application.
 While some of the notes are Kubernetes specific, most of these concepts should apply to any application that’s distributed into customer environments, including as a linux package, standalone binary, OVA, or other package format.

-When beginning the process of surveying your install success rate, think about how many attempts it takes before an install is successful.
+When beginning the process of surveying your install success rate, you can start by thinking about how many attempts it takes before an install is successful.
 What percentage of installs require more than one attempt?
 How often are installs successful on the first attempt?
+This post will explore different ways of defining install success, evaluating and measuring progress, and techniques and technologies to help improve your application’s performance in this area.
+With any luck, by the end, you’ll be well on your way to understanding how to achieve best-in-class performance.

 Best in Class